Research Assessment at EMBL

 EMBL supports fair and responsible research assessment practices, which include its recruitment and performance assessment processes.

-EMBL’s commitment to quality in research assessment
+EMBL’s commitment to responsible research assessment (RRA)

-Implementing DORA at EMBL
+Implementing responsible research assessment at EMBL

 Our Research Assessment Recommendations are:

-EMBL CV Instructions
+EMBL CV instructions

-As well as listing publications, research outputs can include open data sets, databases, code, software, preprints, patents, commercial products, instruments, clinical practice developments, educational products, policy publications, and any other relevant outputs to which you have contributed.
+As well as listing publications, research outputs can include open data sets, databases, code, software, pre-prints, patents, commercial products, instruments, clinical practice developments, educational products, policy publications, and any other relevant outputs to which you have contributed.

 Frequently asked questions